lostb1t/replex/README.md

 ## Known limitations

-- hero rows on Android devices dont load more content. so hero rows have a maximum of 100 items on Android.
+- hero hubs on Android devices dont load more content. so hero hubs have a maximum of 100 items on Android.
 - On android mobile hero elements in libraries are slightly cutoff.
 This is plex limitation.
 - when exclude_watched is true a maximum item limit per library is opposed of 250 items.
 So if you have a mixed row of 2 libraries the max results of that row will be 500 items.
 - disable_user_state: For movies this works in the webapp.
 Shows work accross clients